Skip to content

 Q. The permit code (Boundary Override Reason Code) never uploaded to the School Path tab in Skyward.
 What happened?

 A. Most likely, either no student number or an inaccurate student number was in the Student ID field in PowerSchool.
 The birthday must also be the same as in Skyward.
-If the permit code does not populate the Student Path tab, you may edit the screen.
+If the permit code does not populate the Student Path tab, you may have the school where the student is active edit the School Path tab in Skyward, and the system will "overnight" a record to your school.

 Planning and Enrollment logo link to home page